 The inner lining shall be dust-tight to prevent the release of dangerous quantities of asbestos fibres during carriage.
 The inner lining shall be a polyethylene or polypropylene film.

 The outer lining shall be polypropylene and shall be fitted with a zipper system.
-It shall ensure the mechanical resistance of a container-bag loaded with waste to the shocks and stresses in normal conditions of carriage, in particular when a skip loaded with container-bags is transferred between wagons/vehicles and storage facilities.
+It shall ensure the mechanical resistance of a container-bag loaded with waste to the shocks and stresses in normal conditions of carriage, in particular when a skip loaded with container-bags is transferred between vehicles and storage facilities.

 Container-bags shall: